Shubhamb7/OnlineMovieStreaming/README.md

 - create a "video-uploads" folder to store uploaded videos of the corresponding image.

 ### Note:
-`Only lets you upload videos upto 2mb`
+`Only lets you upload videos upto 2mb.
+Changes should be made in configuration file for larger files.`

 # Screenshots :